 - 15 minute Meditation around 6 pm using Blissitations (though I’d like to push this to before the sunset—I’m not a fan of opening my eyes to complete darkness outside)

-- After meditation (while still sitting), eye yoga and focus exercises
+- After meditation (while still sitting), and focus exercises

 - Prep dinner: usually some cooked vegetables or maybe something more creative

 - NO eating after 8 pm—rarely am I eating because I’m starving; it’s usually snacking that I can do without, and my body will thank me for it!
 (Another recent addition and doing pretty good with this one!
 Surprisingly, I haven’t died from starvation!)

 - Perhaps a bit more work on the computer, maybe some reading (online) or watching something (current faves are Breaking Bad or Deadwood)